 - Office Location: Building 85, Room 197A

 - Campus: 8504742303

-Dr. John Pecore, an Associate Chair and Associate Professor in the Department of Teacher Education and Educational Leadership in the College of Education and Professional Studies, has researched innovative ways to engage students in science.
+Dr. John Pecore, Associate Chair and Professor in the Department of Teacher Education and Educational Leadership in the College of Education and Professional Studies, has researched innovative ways to engage students in science.

 They include using inquiry projects and cases to stimulate students’ interest in learning science.
 Pecore also has examined teachers’ facilitation of science inquiry pedagogy.